Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 Latest NEWS & projects

 Beniamina, Solomon Islands, is home to 130 smallholders cultivating carbon-negative seaweed, but is disappearing under rising seas levels in the South Pacific.
-This photo was finalist at the Royal Geographic Society London’s Earth Photo 2023 and Australia’s Head On Awards Nov 2023.
-The interactive 360ºVR won 1st prize in "Climate Change - The Grand Challenge” organised by various Venice universities.
+This photo was finalist at the Royal Geographic Society London’s Earth Photo 2023 and Australia’s Head On Awards Nov 2023 & is for sale (contact for details).
+The interactive 360º won 1st prize in "Climate Chance - The Grand Challenge” organised by Venice universities.
 SOS Beniamina 360 →

 A film is being edited from the material recorded with the villagers there.